 This can be tricky and terrifying.

 An inspection can feel quite intrusive and often tenants don’t feel comfortable with strangers walking around their home.
 So it’s easy to understand why they might be reluctant to allow entry.
-Of course, they may also be refusing entry to hide sinister activities, which is definitely a more worrying prospect.
+Of course, they could also be refusing entry to hide sinister activities, which is definitely a more worrying prospect.

 But what does the law say about the issue?
 Under Common Law, all tenants are entitled to live in “quiet enjoyment”, which essentially means the landlord /agent (or anyone on behalf of either) must ask the tenant’s permission before entering the premises.
 But what if permission is asked and it is refused, even when the landlord/agent is willing to arrange for a suitable time for the tenant?